 The Christmas lights in Malaga are switched on the last Friday of November.
 You can continue reading to find out what’s new this year.
 There are activities and events taking place during these dates in the capital and in the main municipalities.

-The street Calle Larios in Malaga is where you will find this show of light and music at Christmas.
-This year the inauguration of the lighting should take place on the last Friday of November.
+Larios Street in Malaga is where you will find this spectacle of light and music during Christmas.
+This year, the lighting ceremony is on Friday, November 24th, at 7:00 PM.

 Above you can see the 2019 lights.
 This year they are ready to be switched on the last Friday in November.
-There were light and sound shows at 6:30 pm, 8 pm and 9:30 pm every day until the 5th of January.
+There were light and sound shows between 6:30 pm and 9:30 pm every day until the 5th of January.
+This year, the shows are not announced, to avoid crowds.

 - 1. Lighting for Christmas in Malaga